awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 	- float64

-Only zero or one parameter may be of each of the type TransactionContext.
+Only zero or one parameter may be of the type TransactionContext.
 There is also the limitation that if a parameter of type TransactionContext is taken in then it must be the first parameter in the definition.
 Any number of the other types may be taken.
 They may also take aliases for the above such as byte or rune.
-An array of slice of the basic Go types may also be taken.
+An array or slice of the basic Go types may also be taken.

 Functions can be defined to return zero, one or two values.
 These can be of types:
 - string